From Excellent Advise for Living – Kevin Kelly

 - nail clipper

-- mini first aid kit
+- mini first aid kit with superglue

 - toothpaste (dawn mist .6oz perfect size for shorter trips)